-‘Bold And The Beautiful’ Spoilers Wednesday, July 18: Zoe Admits She’s A ‘Jealous, Rejected Girlfriend’ [Video
+‘Bold And The Beautiful’ Spoilers Wednesday, July 18: Zoe Says She’s A ‘Jealous, Rejected Girlfriend’ [Video]

 “It never even occurred to me that Hope could get pregnant, yet in retrospect, of course it should have.”

-Certainly, it sounds as if he didn’t consider the fact that his own daughter Kelly was conceived by some good old fashioned lovemaking and the same could occur when he made love to Hope (Annika Noelle).
+Certainly, it sounds as if he didn’t consider the fact that his own daughter Kelly was conceived by some good old-fashioned lovemaking and the same could occur when he made love to Hope (Annika Noelle).
 Bold and the Beautiful spoilers reveal that Liam was caught up in the heat of the moment and gave way to his carnal desires, never even thinking that a child could be conceived.

 Zoe’s lucky Wyatt was there! #BoldandBeautiful pic.twitter.com/HksmTXSjjX